VinnieRossi/katacoda-scenarios/rhoar-spring-boot/microservices-3/02-deploy-to-openshift.md

 # Deploy to OpenShift and Test Application

-**1. Deploy the application to OpenShift**
+**1. Login and create a Project**

+To login, we will use the `oc` command and then specify a username and password like this:

+``oc login -u developer -p developer``{{execute}}

+Now we'll create a base project for our application:

+``oc new-project dev --display-name="Dev - Spring Boot App"``{{execute}}

-Run the following command to deploy the application to OpenShift
+All tha'ts left is to run the following command to deploy the application to our newly created project in OpenShift:

 ``mvn package fabric8:deploy -Popenshift``{{execute}}

-There's a lot that happens here so lets break it down:

-The `mvn package` piece of the above command instructs Maven to run the package lifecycle.
-This builds a Spring Boot JAR file which is a Fat Jar containing all dependencies necessary to run our application.

-For the deployment to OpenShift we are using the [Fabric8](https://fabric8.io/) tool through the `fabric8-maven-plugin` which is configured in our ``pom.xml``{{open}} (found in the `<profiles/>` section).
-Configuration files for Fabric8 are contained in the `src/main/fabric8` folder mentioned earlier.

 **2. Connection to the application**

 Now that our application is deployed, navigate to our route in the OpenShift Web View or click [here](http://spring-boot-circuit-breaker-greeting-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/).
 We should see the following header, meaning everything was successful:

 ![Circuit Breaker page](../../assets/middleware/rhoar-microservices/circuit-mainpage.png)

 **3. Test current functionality**